BCM-Neurosurgery/video-sync/docs/docs/understanding-data/understanding-nev.md

-# Understanding NEV

-This guide provides a detailed explanation of the NEV (Neural Event) file structure, focusing on decoding digital event streams (`UnparsedData`) and aligning them with external triggers such as camera recordings.
-It is intended for researchers and engineers using Blackrock systems in multimodal experimental setups.

 ## NEV File Structure

 The `.nev` file format, developed by BlackRock Microsystems, is designed to store timestamped neural events such as spikes, TTL pulses, and serial messages.
 It supports up to 10,000 electrodes and includes both metadata and raw event data, structured to balance flexibility, efficiency, and ease of parsing.